Optimization-based Proof of Useful Work: Framework, Modeling, and Security Analysis: Conclusions

 \section{Conclusions}

-In this paper, we formalized a generic optimization-based PoUW framework, in which the computational power wasted for useless PoW puzzles can be partially reinvested into solving optimization problems, while ensuring the proper functioning of blockchain.
+In this paper, we formalized a generic optimization-based PoUW framework, in which the computational power wasted for useless PoW puzzles can be partially reinvested into solving optimization problems.
 We analyzed our framework by modeling the network and different strategies properly.
-For selfish miners, we obatined the security conditions against selfishness, which can be equivalently achieved by designing the reward function accordingly.
-We thus derived the equivalent reward principle explicitly.
+For selfish miners, we obtained the security conditions against selfishness, and derived the equivalent reward principle explicitly.
 Furthermore, we looked into the trade-off between optimization efficiency and PoW safeguard, and uncovered the lower bound for the security overhead.
 We also considered our framework in the presence of malicious miners and derived the security condition against maliciousness.
 Simulation results validated the effectiveness of the framework together with the correctness of the theoretical analysis.
-For future research, our PoUW framework can be extended by considering more real-life task applications, processing parallelism and throughput enhancement.